 Unfortunately, my first attempt without any stabilizing agent slowly oozed off the crust when I released my no-bake strawberry cheesecake from its springform pan.
 Rats.

-So I set out to find a way to firm up my cheesecake.
+So I set out to find a way to firm up this no-bake strawberry cheesecake.
 Inspired by a terrific recipe from Zoe Francois using gelatin, I changed up the crust, eliminated the topping, and made it my own.
 A cooked puree of sweet, fresh Florida strawberries was key in making a winter berry dessert that tasted like summer!

 I am without a garage and laundry room at the moment while our house is undergoing renovations.
 I finally caved and purchased an Instant Pot as our kitchen will be gutted in a little over a month.